-For the latest updates of government business support for tech companies and community resources, visit our Coronavirus Info Hub.
+For the latest updates of government business support for tech companies and community resources, visit our Covid-19 Info Hub.

-This is a regularly updated blog that contains the latest updates on the Coronavirus pandemic’s impact on UK and global tech and business, including examples of how tech is supporting the fight against this virus.
+This blog contains the latest significant updates on the Covid-19 pandemic’s impact on UK and global tech and business, including examples of how tech is supporting the fight against this virus.

 I’ve said a few times this will be the most high-tech response to a pandemic in human history so far, with many tech companies rising to the challenge to help save lives, save businesses and join communities.

 Update 08/07/2020 – Chancellor of the chequered

 Against a backdrop of the sparsely populated green benches of the House of Commons, the Chancellor set out the ‘second phase’ of his economic response, focused on interventions designed to employ and reskill a huge number of people.
 If last week was all ‘build build build’ then this week is about the ‘skilled skilled skilled’.

 The bones of today’s announcement comprise three elements (more details can be found here):

 - Targeting young people with job support: Supporting jobs through a Kickstart scheme to help 100,000s of 16-24 year olds access the job market by paying employers to take this demographic on; more traineeships and apprenticeships; enhanced careers and coaching advice; and an expanded Sector-Based work academies.

 - Focusing on a Net Zero economy and infrastructure: Creating jobs through the infrastructure investment already announced as well as a new £3 billion green jobs plan ‘to save money; cut carbon; and create jobs’.